“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

 - Assessment and action of the stock situation for tomorrow’s prep (what to buy and do)

-Again, for home cooking, it is mainly for survival and enjoying family time (although the latter is getting scarce nowadays due to more nuclear family structure where both parents work and everyone looking at the screen even sitting for a meal together, which is a phenomena of dehumanization.
+Again, for home cooking (yes, I did mention I would focus on restaurant, but please bear with me a bit more on other type!), it is mainly for survival and enjoying family time, although the latter is getting scarce nowadays due to more nuclear family structure where both parents work and everyone looking at the screen even sitting for a meal together, which is a phenomena of dehumanization.

 Cooking also allows us human to be different from primitive apes to complex beings as our brain size is bigger than others, which need more calories, so we eat more.
 And for that, cooking helps us to digest better and eat efficiently.
 Another theory says that we cook for social bond.
 This video is informative to explain those.

-On the other hand, for kitchen workers, it is their job, so it is for making a living (especially for those without visa and send money to their country/families) by working sometimes with people you don’t prefer being together.
-It was interesting to know that many chefs usually don’t cook at home (maybe it’s part of work-life balance”).
+On the other hand, for kitchen workers (you see, I came back to restaurant!), it is their job, so it is for making a living (especially for those without visa and send money to their country/families) by working sometimes with people you don’t prefer being together.
+It was interesting to know that many chefs usually don’t cook at home (maybe it’s part of their “work-life balance”).

 It can be also for career development for those who want to step up as a chef and open her/his own restaurant (especially for those who don’t have to send money to the families, and I was one of them later in my cooking career).
 Also, some chefs work in the kitchen purly for fun for creating foods (I was also one).
 Now let’s move on to “How to become a good chef”